microsoft/hands-on-lab-github-copilot/docs/workshop.md

 ![Java Coding Sample 1](assets/java-implementation-sample1.png)

-Don't hesitate to look at the different suggestions and choose the one that best fits your needs using the `Crtl + Enter` command.
+Don't hesitate to look at the different suggestions and choose the one that best fits your needs using the **show all completions feature** (`Crtl + Enter`).

-Similarly, if you want to create sample data for male names, GitHub Copilot can generate a list of sample male names for you.
+Similarly, if you need sample data for male names, GitHub Copilot can generate a list of example male names for you.

 ```text
 // Create 20 sample data of American men's names in List<String>